 - 1. Practice evidence informed medicine. - 2.
-Identify and utilize appropriate evidenced based resources and critical appraisal strategies in selfdirected learning. - 3.
+Identify and utilize appropriate evidenced based resources and critical appraisal strategies in self-directed learning. - 3.
 Participate in the education of patients, family members and other health care team members in a respectful manner. - 4.
 Describe the principles of quality improvement and how they relate to patient care and safety. - 5.
 Develop specific, appropriate objectives for subsequent shifts based on personal reflection or preceptor feedback.

 - 1. Demonstrate insight into one's own limitations and identify and access resources to promote ongoing learning and personal wellness. - 2.
 Demonstrate application of ethical principles in the clinical decision-making process, including maintaining patient confidentiality, privacy and autonomy. - 3.
-Provide culturally safe and respectful care to all patients, including Indigenous populations.

-- 4. Demonstrate appropriate professionalism skills such as: respect for patients and health team personnel, honesty, integrity, altruism, appropriate boundaries, responsibility, timeliness, and striving for personal balance. - 5.
+Provide culturally safe and respectful care to all patients, including Indigenous populations. - 4.
+Demonstrate appropriate professionalism skills such as: respect for patients and health team personnel, honesty, integrity, altruism, appropriate boundaries, responsibility, timeliness, and striving for personal balance. - 5.
 Project a professional image in dress, manner, speech and interpersonal relationships that is consistent with the expectations for a physician. - 6.
 Recognize and be sensitive to self-limitations and biases; ensure that these do not intrude on patient care. - 7.
 Follow up on patients regularly and review investigations in a timely manner to provide safe, competent care.

-Clerks are expected to do 3-4 shifts for every week spent in the Emergency Department (but not always exactly that many in each calendar week - for example, student may have 5 one week and 3 the following week.
+Clerks are expected to do 3-4 shifts for every week spent in the Emergency Department (but not always exactly that many in each calendar week - for example, you may have 5 one week and 3 the following week.
 These shifts will be a combination of days, evenings, and nights as well as a combination of weekdays and weekends.
-Clerks are expected to work one weekend for every two weeks on service.
-Requests for time off must be submitted to the admin listed for the student's site (see above list) a minimum of 6 weeks prior to the start of the rotation.
+Clerks are expected to work one weekend for every two weeks on rotation.
+Requests for time off must be submitted to the admin listed for your site (see above list) a minimum of 6 weeks prior to the start of the rotation.
 Please be aware that requests may not be approved and that requests for 'stacking' of shifts will not be approved.

-Academic Half Day will be accommodated however a student may also be scheduled a shift the same day.
-If scheduled during an academic half-day, the student is allowed to excuse oneself from that portion of the shift and yare expected to return to the shift within 15 minutes of the end of AHD if at RUH/RGH and 30 minutes if at a different site.
+Academic Half Day will be accommodated however you may also be scheduled a shift the same day.
+If you are scheduled during your academic half-day, you are allowed to excuse yourself from that portion of your shift and you are expected to return to your shift within 15 minutes of the end of AHD if at RUH/RGH and 30 minutes if at a different site.